mholt/archiver/README.md

 ```bash
 # Syntax: arc compress [input file] [output file]

 $ arc compress test.txt compressed_test.txt.gz
 $ arc compress test.txt gz
 ```

-For convenience, if the output file is simply a compression format (without leading dot), the output file name will be the same as the input name but with the format extension appended, and the input file will be deleted if successful.
+For convenience, the output file (second argument) may simply be a compression format (without leading dot), in which case the output filename will be the same as the input filename but with the format extension appended, and the input file will be deleted if successful.

 ### Decompress a single file

 ```bash
 # Syntax: arc decompress [input file] [output file]

 $ arc decompress test.txt.gz original_test.txt
 $ arc decompress test.txt.gz
 ```

-For convenience, if the output file is not specified, it will have the same name as the input, but with the compression extension stripped from the end, and the input file will be deleted if successful.
+For convenience, the output file (second argument) may be omitted.
+In that case, the output filename will have the same name as the input filename, but with the compression extension stripped from the end; and the input file will be deleted if successful.

 ### Flags